Mercedes SL review

 Interior, design and technology

-A recent facelift gave the SL a far more aggressive front end with more defined front and rear bumpers along with new alloy wheel designs.
-The Mercedes-AMG models also feature unique 'Bi-turbo' badges on the flanks and
+There’s a far more aggressive front end on the latest car with more defined front and rear bumpers along with new alloy wheel designs.
+The Mercedes-AMG models also feature unique 'Bi-turbo' badges on the flanks.

 In the cabin, the Stuttgart manufacturer lives up to its heritage, by tastefully blending fine leather, metal trim and aero-inspired instruments to create a feeling of grandeur.